TheresaLui/SelfHelpContent_v2/documents/HealthInsight-templates/health-template.md

 * [This is the display text of an external document](https://)
 * [This is the display text for the last article in the list](http://)

+### Notes

+* The **Recommended Steps** and **Recommended Documents** headings must be entered as shown above (bolded H2)
+* Your Recommended Steps should be actual steps, not just links to other articles
+* Ensure all links to Microsoft docs are non-region-specific, i.e. does not include /en-us/.
+This does not apply to articles for Mooncake.
+* Don't link to internal review documentation - these URLs always start with "review.microsoft.docs", and users are unable to access them
+* Avoid using aka.ms short links where possible
+* Copy the raw form of this article to use as a template for your own Health Insite.
+Be sure to fill in the metadata!